lemmensangeloucll/Data-Groep-02/3-Create database.md

   activiteiten text NULL,
   PRIMARY KEY (id)
   );
+grant all on table arrangement TO "r0797739";
+grant all on table arrangement TO "r0753029";
+grant all on table arrangement TO "r0795520";

 CREATE TABLE IF NOT EXISTS faciliteiten ( id INT NOT NULL, faciliteit text NULL,
   PRIMARY KEY (id)
   );
+grant all on table faciliteiten TO "r0797739";
+grant all on table faciliteiten TO "r0753029";
+grant all on table faciliteiten TO "r0795520";

 CREATE TABLE IF NOT EXISTS bungalowtype_has_faciliteiten ( bungalowtype INT NOT NULL,